edgio-docs/edgio-docs/src/guides/basics/properties.md

 ## Managing Properties

-You may create, rename, or delete a property.
-You may even transfer ownership to a different team.
+You may create, rename, or delete a property. <!--You may even transfer ownership to a different team.-->

 <Callout type="important">